 Frank Goldsmith, Board Member

-Frank (he/him/his) is a civil rights lawyer and mediator active in social justice issues since the 1960s.
-He is a member of the steering committee of Carolina Jews for Justice West and former chair of the Social Action Committee at Congregation Beth Israel in Asheville, NC.
+Frank (he/him/his) is an Asheville-area mediator and arbitrator active in social justice issues since the 1960s.
+He is a former civil rights lawyer who represented Death Row inmates, victims of employment discrimination, victims of police abuse, and Guantánamo detainees, among others.
+He served as state president of the ACLU of North Carolina and more recently as co-chair of the North Carolina Commission of Inquiry on Torture.
+Frank is a member of the steering committee of Carolina Jews for Justice/West and former chair of the Social Action Committee at Congregation Beth Israel in Asheville, where he is also a regular Torah reader and service leader.

 Jack Holtzman, Board Member